onflow/flow-go/engine/access/rest/README.md

 ## Packages

-- `rest`: The HTTP handlers for all the request, server generator and the select filter.
+- `rest`: The HTTP handlers for the server generator and the select filter, implementation of handling local requests.
 - `middleware`: The common [middlewares](https://github.com/gorilla/mux#middleware) that all request pass through.
 - `models`: The generated models using openapi generators and implementation of model builders.
 - `request`: Implementation of API requests that provide validation for input data and build request models.
+- `routes`: The common HTTP handlers for all the requests.
+- `api`: The server API interface for REST service.
+- `apiproxy`: Implementation of proxy router which splits requests for observer node between local and request forwarding to upstream, implementation of handling request forwarding to an upstream access node using gRPC API.
+- `tests`: Test for each request.

 ## Request lifecycle